KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Centropic (Lawful containment).

 **Symbolic Counterparts**
-- Osiris (as lord of the dead)
+Osiris (as lord of the dead — L₄ DL judicial function
-- Yama (as lawful judge, distinct from dissolution)
+in the centropic cascade to L₃ DS post‑restoration
+operative function)
+Yama (the judicial‑function aspect specifically;
+Yama is a composite figure whose primary registry
+placement is at L₀ Khaon / VOS resonance for the
+dissolution‑time function, with the judicial aspect
+as the relevant counterpart to Hades)
-- Anubis (guardian of the threshold)
+Anubis (guardian of the threshold)

 *Parallel to Osiris-as-Judge and the Accuser in Job —
 figures whose jurisdiction touches entropic domains without themselves being entropic.*